nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Pending deliveries are deliveries that has yet to be delivered out to customers.
 Imagine you have received a call from a customer requesting for a delivery, you can also keep track for all the deliveries' request.

+All pending deliveries related command have a suffix `-d`.

 ### 2.3 User Interface Sections